by Texas Homesteader ~

 Adds nutrition to my rice over cooking it in plain water.

-Tastes like the canned vegetable it was drained from so it adds flavor.
+Adds flavor from the canned vegetable it was drained from.

 Reduces my food budget, I don’t have to buy vegetable broth.